VitaliiLakusta/VitaliiLakusta/README.md

 #### Hi there 👋
-* 🔭 Currently working as senior software engineer in [Starship](https://starship.xyz), in the fleet team, where we optimize robot deliveries in real time.
+* Currently CTO at Better Medicine - we help radiologists to detect cancer faster and more accurately.
-  * 🌱 We are hiring actively in Starship, write me an email if you are interested to join and relocate to Tallinn, Estonia.
+* 🔭 Previously worked as a senior software engineer in [Starship](https://starship.xyz), in the fleet team, where we optimized robot deliveries in real time.
 * 💬 I have my blog [Software Calculus](http://softwarecalculus.com/), feel free to subscribe there to receive future posts and look around.
 * :clock1: Before worked in fintech TransferWise, now called [Wise](https://wise.com).
 * 📫 How to reach me: by email, or connect via [LinkedIn](https://www.linkedin.com/in/vitalii-lakusta-0b2094a5/).